Kafr Saba

-Much of the village's ruins were built over as the neighboring modern Israel town of Kfar Saba expanded in the late 20th century; the location of the built up area of the village is now the Shikun Kaplan area of modern Kfar Saba, and part of it is known as the "Kfar Saba Archaeological Garden" or "Tel Kfar Saba".
-Two domed maqams remain, located on either side of Route 55 between Kfar Saba and Qalqiliyya.
-The larger of the two is called Nabi Yamin, situated on the east side.
+Much of the village's ruins were built over as the neighboring Israeli town of Kfar Saba expanded in the late 20th century; the location of the built-up area of the village is now the Shikun Kaplan area of Kfar Saba, and part of it is known as the "Kfar Saba Archaeological Garden" or "Tel Kfar Saba".

+Two domed maqams remain, located on either side of Route 55 between Kfar Saba and Qalqilya.
+The larger of the two is called the Tomb of Benjamin and is situated on the east side.
 About 40 m away, on the west side of the road, is a much smaller shrine named Nabi Serakha.
-The Nabi Yamin shrine sits on what has historically been considered by Jews to be the biblical character Benjamin and was later taken over by a Haredi Jewish sect.
+The Tomb of Benjamin shrine sits on what has historically been considered by Jews to be the biblical character Benjamin and was later taken over by the Breslov sect of Haredi Judaism.

 History

-The origins of the name are not known – in Hebrew and Aramaic it means 'grandfather village'.
+The origins of the name are not known – in Hebrew and Aramaic, it means 'grandfather village'.
+Residents of the village were said to be Hebronites who migrated to the area due to crop failures.

 Antiquity

 Excavations in Kafr Saba have revealed the remains of a large Roman bathhouse.
-Kfar Saba (ancient Capharsaba) was an important settlement during the Second Temple period in ancient Judea, and is mentioned for the first time in the writings of Josephus, in his account of the attempt of Alexander Jannaeus to halt an invasion from the north led by Antiochus (Antiquities, book 13, chapter 15).
-Kfar Saba appears in the Talmud in connection to corn tithing and the Capharsaba sycamore fig tree.
-Kfar Saba is mentioned in the Mosaic of Rehob, the oldest known Talmudic text, which dates from around the 3rd century CE.
+Capharsaba was an important settlement during the Second Temple period and is mentioned for the first time in the writings of Josephus in his account of the attempt of Alexander Jannaeus to halt an invasion from the north led by Antiochus XII Dionysus (Antiquities, book 13, chapter 15).
+Kfar Saba appears in the Talmud in connection to grain tithing and the Capharsaba sycamore fig tree.
+Kfar Saba is mentioned in the Mosaic of Rehob, the oldest known Talmudic text, which dates from around the 3rd century.

 In the Byzantine periods the ruins of the bathhouse were first converted into fish pools, and later into some form of industrial installation.

+Samaritan author Benyamim Tsedaka names the Baalah family as a Samaritan family who resided in Kafr Saba before their destruction or conversion.

-Around year 985 C.E.
-Al-Muqaddasi described the place as a large village with a mosque that was situated on the road to Damascus.
-In 1047 Nasir-i-Khusraw described it as a town on the road to al-Ramla, rich in fig and olive trees.
+Around the year 985, al-Maqdisi described the place as a large village with a mosque that was situated on the road to Damascus.
+In 1047 Nasir Khusraw described it as a town on the road to Ramla rich in fig and olive trees.

 A five-line inscription recording the grave of Sayf al-Din Bari, dated 1299–1300 CE was recorded within the shrine enclosure in 1922.
 The present location of this inscription is unknown.
-A sabil ("water fountain") is situated on the east side of the main enclosure.
-An inscription embedded on the right side of this sabil referred to the foundation of a fountain for the public by Emir Tankiz, governor of Damascus in 1311–1312 CE.
+A sabil or public water fountain is situated on the east side of the main enclosure.
+An inscription embedded on the right side of the sabil referred to the foundation of a fountain for the public by Tankiz, governor of Damascus in 1311–1312.